-The table that follows sets forth the number of shares of our common stock beneficially owned on March 18, 2016, by our directors and nominees, by our named executive officers listed in the 2015 Summary Compensation Table included in Part 4 -"Executive Compensation" of this proxy statement, and by our directors and executive officers as a group.
-Under U.S. Securities and Exchange Commission rules, "beneficial ownership" for purposes of this table takes into account shares as to which the individual has or shares voting and/or investment power as well as shares that may be acquired within 60 days.
+The table that follows sets forth the number of shares of our common stock beneficially owned on March 18, 2017, by our directors and nominees, by our named executive officers listed in the 2016 Summary Compensation Table included in Part 4 -"Executive Compensation" of this proxy statement, and by our directors and executive officers as a group.
+Under SEC rules, "beneficial ownership" for purposes of this table takes into account shares as to which the individual has or shares voting and/or investment power as well as shares that may be acquired within 60 days.
 The beneficial owners listed have sole voting and investment power with respect to shares beneficially owned, including shares they own through the Idaho Power Company Employee Savings Plan and our Dividend Reinvestment and Stock Purchase Plan, except as to the interests of spouses or as otherwise indicated.

 Name of Beneficial Owner Title of Class Amount and Nature of Beneficial Ownership 1 Percent of Class

-Non-Employee Directors
+Non-Employee Directors 11110 01 01033 Ownership or oldss

-Thomas Carlile 2 Common Stock 5,422
+Thomas Carlile 2 Common Stock 6,736

-Richard J. Dahl Common Stock 12,487
+Richard J. Dahl Common Stock 12,692

+Annette G. Elg Common Stock 1,205

-Ronald W. Jibson Common Stock 4,433
+Ronald W. Jibson Common Stock 5,638

-Judith A. Johansen 3 Common Stock 12,609
+Judith A. Johansen 3 Common Stock 14,167

-Dennis L. Johnson 4 Common Stock 5,555
+Dennis L. Johnson 4 Common Stock 6,299

-J. LaMont Keen 5 Common Stock 71,552
+J. LaMont Keen5 Common Stock 51,741

-Christine King Common Stock 13,781
+Christine King Common Stock 14,986

-Richard J. Navarro Common Stock 2,813
+Richard J. Navarro Common Stock 4,106

-Robert A. Tinstman 6 Common Stock 20,192
+Robert A. Tinstman 6 Common Stock 21,691

 Named Executive Officers

-Darrel T. Anderson Common Stock 110,753
+Darrel T. Anderson 7 Common Stock 106,128

-Steven R. Keen Common Stock 32,975
+Steven R. Keen 8 Common Stock 32,071

-Daniel B. Minor Common Stock 64,716
+Lisa A. Grow 9 Common Stock 18,488

-Rex Blackburn Common Stock 30,456
+Rex Blackburn Common Stock 14,340

+Lonnie G. Krawl 10 Common Stock 11,610

-Lisa A. Grow Common Stock 21,253
+Daniel B. Minor Common Stock 43,884

-All directors and executive officers as a group (18 persons) 7 Common Stock 456,961 0.91%
+All directors and executive officers as a group (20 persons) 11 Common Stock 359,167 0.71%